sbmlteam/sbml-test-suite/trunk/test-suite/cases/README.txt

   name of a model.
 (Example: "01002-fail-01-01-sev2-l2v1.txt".)
   Details about the error and the error message produced by libSBML are included, as are incidental warnings that libSBML may also produce for a given model/test case.
+For more information about the stochastic test cases, please look in the file named "+README.txt" in the syntactic/ subdirectory.

 Usage